return42/sphkerneldoc/linux_src_doc/drivers/message/fusion/mptscsih_c.rst

 Description
 -----------

-This routine is called from mptbase.c::\ :c:func:`mpt_interrupt`\  at the completion of any SCSI task management request.
+     This routine is called from mptbase.c::mpt_interrupt() at the completion of any SCSI task management request.
      This routine is registered with the MPT (base) driver at driver load/init time via the \ :c:func:`mpt_register`\  API call.

      Returns 1 indicating alloc'd request frame ptr should be freed.

 .. _`mptscsih_get_scsi_lookup`: